Wolfram Burgard: Research

 Together with his colleagues, Wolfram Burgard developed numerous probabilistic approaches to mobile robot navigation.
-This includes Markov localization, a probabilistic approach to mobile localization which can robustly track the position of a mobile robot, estimate its global position when it starts without any prior knowledge about it, and can even recover from localization failures.
+This includes Markov localization, a probabilistic approach to mobile localization that can robustly track the position of a mobile robot, estimate its global position when it starts without any prior knowledge about it, and even recover from localization failures.
 In 1999, Frank Dellaert, Dieter Fox, Sebastian Thrun, and Wolfram Burgard developed Monte Carlo localization, a probabilistic approach to mobile robot localization that is based on particle filters.

-Wolfram Burgard and his group has also made substantial contributions to the simultaneous localization and mapping (SLAM) problem, which is to determine the map of the environment and the position of the robot at the same time.
+Wolfram Burgard and his group have also made substantial contributions to the simultaneous localization and mapping (SLAM) problem, which is to determine the map of the environment and the position of the robot at the same time.

 Wolfram Burgard together with his long-term collaborators Dieter Fox and Sebastian Thrun is a co-author of the book Probabilistic Robotics.